fieldtrip/website/development/git.md

 ### How to add a feature or fix a bug

 You only have read permission for the [FieldTrip](https://github.com/fieldtrip/fieldtrip), meaning that you cannot change directly the code of the FieldTrip repository.
-What you can do, and you will see how to do it here, i
+What you can do, and you will see how to do it here, is:

 1. Copy the FieldTrip repository under your private account on github.com (this is called **forking**).
 2. This new personal repository will become your __remote repository__.
 You will need __clone__ the remote repository onto your local machine.
 3. You will create a new __branch__, edit some files, __commit__ them to the developmental branch of your __local repository__.